vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 > Just because containerizing monoliths fixes some problems quickly and easily, doesn't mean it is a bad solution.

-Functional Decomposition is not a security patch or a scalability hack and is not mandatory.
-You may need it, you may not.
-Depends on the scale, speed of software changes, number of players involved, the surgical precision to which you want to scale a part of the application.
+* Functional Decomposition is not a security patch or a scalability hack and is not mandatory.
+* You may need it, you may not.
+* The need depends on the scale, velocity of software changes, the surgical precision to which you want to scale a part of the application.

 Since most of the enterprise applications run Java-EE Applications, I will speak about them